Reverse Psychology: Is it Manipulative or Not!

 • To back up, make nonverbal cues.

-• Make sure you are clear with your instructions.
+• Make sure your instructions are clear.

 • Could you not make it look fake or forceful?